example42/Example42-tutorials/slides/essentials/02_Language.md

         osfamily => RedHat
         virtual => physical

+  - Or can be defined by users

 # User Variables

-  - Users can define custom variables in Puppet code:
+  - You can define custom variables in different ways:

+  - In Puppet manifests:

         $role = 'mail'